corwin-bell/chat_gpt_extension/README.md

 #### version control file management (.gitignore)
 The `.gitignore` file includes folders and files to ignore for version control.
 This keeps extraneous files (e.g. `node_modules`) and sensitive information (e.g. the API key) from being exposed in the publicly visible git repository that stores this project.

-- you debated certain design choices, explaining why you made them.

-## Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## OpenAI API syntax for node.js

-This project follows the [OpenAI API Quickstart guide for Node.js](https://platform.openai.com/docs/quickstart?context=node).
-The syntax and model choices evolve pretty quickly so it is likely that this will need to be updated for future iterations of this project.
+## Design Challenges/Choices
+One of the surprisingly most challenging aspects of this project was getting the OpenAI API to work within a chrome extension.

-## API key management for a React project
+### API key management for a React project
 I followed the guidance provided in this [article](https://www.smashingmagazine.com/2023/05/safest-way-hide-api-keys-react/), storing the OpenAI provided key in a `.env` file with the prefix `REACT_APP_`, and adding the `.env` file to the `.gitignore`.
 This keeps the API Key from being exposed in your remote git repo.
 That said, this does not hide the key from the `bundle.js` or other `build/` files that are sent to the client.
 Thus, this solution is not safe for publishing the `build/` directory as a Google Chrome Extension.

+### OpenAI API syntax for node.js
+This project follows the [OpenAI API Quickstart guide for Node.js](https://platform.openai.com/docs/quickstart?context=node).
+The syntax and model choices evolve pretty quickly so it is likely that this will need to be updated for future iterations of this project.
+Initially, the responses were inconsistent strings of formatted text that were hard to return to the UI in a programmatic and user-friendly way.
+It took a lot of "prompt engineering" to get reasonably consistent responses that I could parse as JSON.

+### Using React as the basis for the application
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+I debated whether to use a simpler HTML, CSS, JS approach or React.
+I landed on React because I have heard it is the industry standard for building web applications and because I found a good [example](https://norahsakal.com/blog/create-gpt3-chrome-extension/) of a chrome extension built using React and the MUI library.
+In hindsight, this may have overcomplicated the project for the level of simplicity I was seeking, but it does set the stage for nicer dynamic development on top of what I currently have.